-- Ensure that all significant earthworks are avoided where practicable during unfavourable meteorological conditions (e.g. strong winds from the north, northeast and east, when earthworks are in close proximity to the Caley Valley Wetlands) - Watering of haul roads to minimise wheel-generated dust - Watering of exposed areas including cleared areas and stockpiles to minimise dust lift-off during strong winds from the north, northeast and east - For exposed areas and stockpiles that will not be used or accessed for long durations, and haul roads with low traffic volumes, consideration of the use of hydraulically applied tackifier (polymer agents) and organic mulch to protect the surfaces and reduce the need of constant wetting - o Designation of appropriate maximum speed limits during construction - o Erection of physical barriers such as bunds and/or wind breaks around long-term stockpiles.
+- Earthworks: - Ensure that all significant earthworks are avoided where practicable during unfavourable meteorological conditions (e.g. strong winds from the north, northeast and east, when earthworks are in close proximity to the Caley Valley Wetlands) - o Watering of haul roads to minimise wheel-generated dust - Watering of exposed areas including cleared areas and stockpiles to minimise dust lift-off during strong winds from the north, northeast and east - For exposed areas and stockpiles that will not be used or accessed for long durations, and haul roads with low traffic volumes, consideration of the use of hydraulically applied tackifier (polymer agents) and organic mulch to protect the surfaces and reduce the need of constant wetting - o Designation of appropriate maximum speed limits during construction - Erection of physical barriers such as bunds and/or wind breaks around long-term stockpiles. - Embankment construction: - Following construction of the embankments, top sides and external batters will be either topsoiled and seeded, or hydro-mulched - Watering embankments to minimum dust lift-off during strong winds. - Monitoring: - Dust emissions and potential dust generating activities and areas will be monitored visually during construction - o Vehicular speeds and loads will be monitored to ensure compliance with site requirements - o Routine monitoring of vegetation for presence of excessive dust.

-• Embankment construction:

-- Following construction of the embankments, top sides and external batters will be either topsoiled and seeded, or hydro-mulched - Watering embankments to minimum dust lift-off during strong winds.